davidhyongae2/Election-Results/README.md

     A Board of Elections employee has given you the following tasks to audit the local election.

 1. Calculate the total votes
-2. Calcualte the County Votes
+2. Calculate the County Votes
-3. Calculate larges County Turnout
+3. Calculate large County Turnout
 4. Calculate the percentage and number of over for each candidate
-5. Determine the winner of the election based on populat vote.
+5. Determine the winner of the election based on the popular vote.

 ## Resources